 Study participants include Native girls ages 10-14 and their adult female caregiver (referred to as dyads).
 We will enroll 320 child-caregiver dyads over the 3-year period.
 Half of the dyads will receive the program and half will receive a control condition.
 All participants will complete parental permission/assent and informed consent as well as a baseline assessment prior to participating in either program.
 We will assess program impact through post-program evaluations immediately following program completion as well as 6 and 12 months after program completion.
 All evaluations will be administered by trained independent evaluators.

 We aim to complete the program implementation by Fall 2023.
 If proven efficacious, the goal is for this program to be scaled to other tribal communities promoting intergenerational wellness and focusing on the power of culture and family in Native communities.
+A similar program (Telling Our Daughters Our Stories) was also developed in the White Mountain Apache Community.

 FOR MORE INFORMATION CONTACT: